adieunix/wiihacks-wiki/wiki/faqs/modding.md

   * Yes.
 You can use normal filecopy operations of your OS to move files from one location to the other, with no issue.

+  * If you're moving to an SD Card remember that USB Loader GX will have to be replaced with something that will play Wii games off a SD Card.

 ### Is there a way to transfer all the stuff on my Wii itself?

   * No. All software installed to the actual Wii memory will need to be re-installed.